sansil/SoftwareTimer/README.md

-# SoftwareTimer
+## SoftwareTimer

-Software Timer library for Arduino
+### Software Timers library for Arduino

+Create software timers from one hardware timer.